CircleCI-Archived/stefon/README.md

     :cache-root "resources/asset-cache" ; compiled assets are cached here :cache-mode :development            ; or :production. :development disables cacheing :log-level  :normal                 ; or :quiet
-    :precompiles ["./assets/myfile.js.dieter"] ; list of files for `lein dieter-precompile` to precompile.
+    :precompiles ["./assets/myfile.js.stefon"] ; list of files for `lein stefon-precompile` to precompile.
 If left blank (the default), all files will be precompiled, and errors will be ignored.

 Dieter checks for your assets in [asset-root]/assets.
 Compiled assets are always written to the cache-root.
 In production mode this